Atuda

-Atuda, or Academic Atuda (עתודה אקדמית, literally: Academic Reserve), is a program of the Israeli Defense Forces which enables high school graduates to defer the draft and attend university prior to their military service.
+Atuda, or Academic Atuda (עתודה אקדמית, literally: Academic Reserve), is a program of the Israel Defense Forces which enables high school graduates to defer the draft and attend university prior to their military service.
 After they complete their studies, they join the army and serve in a position that fits the professional knowledge they gained during their studies.
 The program is similar to other programs worldwide such as the American Army Reserve Officers' Training Corps.

 Programs

 Israelis are drafted at 18 years old, generally after graduation from high school.
 In many fields, the army needs soldiers with a much broader education and academic background, such as engineers, physicians, economists, nurses, and lawyers.
 The Atuda program was created for this purpose.